Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/10_Support.md

 bugs in system software, but also because they have more experts with in-depth knowledge of very specific tools.

-The LUMI help desk is staffed from Monday till Friday between 8am and 6pm Brussels time (except on public holidays in Finland).
+The LUMI help desk is staffed from Monday till Friday between 8am and 6pm Amsterdam time (CE(S)T) except on public holidays in Finland.
 You can expect a same day first response if your support query is well formulated and submitted long enough before closing time, but a full solution of your problem may of course take longer, depending on how busy the help desk is and the complexity of the problem.